AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 There are two key categorizations to facilitate privacy jobs when using Query Service:

 1. **Derived Datasets with Standard Schema**: When a query results in a derived dataset that uses a standard schema, privacy measures are handled at the data lake management level.
 1. **Derived Datasets by using Ad-hoc Schema**: When a query creates an ad-hoc schema, you can mark the primary identities by using the SQL command ‘ALTER TABLE’.
-Instructions on how to use the command to [mark a desired dataset column as a Primary identity](../sql/syntax.md#alter-table) can be found in the SQL syntax guide.
+Instructions on how to use the command to [mark the desired dataset column as a primary identity](../sql/syntax.md#alter-table) can be found in the SQL syntax guide.

 ## Data Hygiene

-"Data Hygiene" refers to the process of repairing or removing data that may be outdated, inaccurate, incorrectly formatted, duplicated or incomplete.
+"Data Hygiene" refers to the process of repairing or removing data that may be outdated, inaccurate, incorrectly formatted, duplicated, or incomplete.
 It is important to ensure adequate data hygiene along every step of the data's journey and even from the initial data storage location.
 In Adobe Experience Platform Query Service, this is either the data lake or the data warehouse.

-It is necessary to assign an identity to a derived datasets to allow their management by the [!DNL Data Hygiene] service.
+It is necessary to assign an identity to a derived dataset to allow their management by the [!DNL Data Hygiene] service.
 Conversely, when you create aggregated data on an accelerated data store, the aggregated data cannot be used to derive the original data.
 As a result of this data aggregation, the need to raise data hygiene requests is eliminated.

 An exception to this scenario is the case of deletion.
 If a data hygiene deletion is requested on a dataset and before the deletion is completed, another derived dataset query is executed, then the derived dataset will capture information from the original dataset.
-In this case you must be mindful that if a request to delete a dataset has been sent, you must not execute any new derived dataset queries using the same dataset source.
+In this case, you must be mindful that if a request to delete a dataset has been sent, you must not execute any new derived dataset queries using the same dataset source.

 See the [data hygiene overview](../../hygiene/home.md) for more information on data hygiene in Adobe Experience Platform.